nchavez1/classes/class-01/README.md

     Problem: You need to tell observable how to find the plot.ly library.

-3. Solution: create a new cell with the following line of code:
+3. Solution: create a new cell with the following line:

         Plotly = require("https://cdn.plot.ly/plotly-latest.min.js")

-    Then run the code...
+    Then run the code in your original cell...

         Error: No DOM element with id 'myDiv' exists on the page.